dhawalhost/nqjson/EXAMPLES.md

-# njson Examples
+# nqjson Examples

-This document provides comprehensive examples of using njson for various JSON manipulation tasks.
+This document provides comprehensive examples of using nqjson for various JSON manipulation tasks.

 ## Table of Contents